Pages

 Don't Worry, Be Happy

 To avoid filing for bankruptcy protection, Hartmarx put all of its stores up for liquidation, so its legacy suit manufacturing division could be salvaged.
-By then, none of us were surprised at that development, but we were stunned to hear some scuttlebutt a few days later that those two top executives had absconded to the Caribbean after allegedly looting the company's coffers.
+By then, none of us were surprised at that development, and we resigned ourselves to our fate.

 In the end, I wound up being the store manager at Six Flags the day it officially shut forever, which was indeed a somber event.
 What few staffers remained filed out of the back door, I followed behind them, and gave the keys to the representative of the liquidation firm handling the closing.
 The liquidators would return later and finish removing whatever hadn't already been sold off.